Bruce Crump: Personal life

 He grew up between Jacksonville and St. Augustine, Fl.
 He was married and had four children, three boys and one girl.
 He lived in Midlothian, Virginia. but called Richmond, Virginia "home".

 When not involved in his band activities, he had a home business providing drum lessons, "Drum Lessons by Bruce".
-He was also a licensed real-estate agent and briefly a web site designer.
+He was also a licensed real estate agent and briefly a website designer.

 Illness

 In July 2002, he was diagnosed with throat cancer.
 He died on March 16, 2015, at age 57.